 Some of you might be wondering how focal scurvy can cause cataracts.
-Scurvy is characterized by generalized weakness, anemia, and a generalized breakdown of the integrity of the connective tissue throughout the body, which results in easy bleeding of the gums and into the soft tissues.
-What links scurvy and cataracts?
+Scurvy is characterized by generalized weakness, anemia, and a generalized breakdown of the integrity of the connective tissue throughout the body.
+It then results in the easy bleeding of the gums and into the soft tissues.
+So what links scurvy and cataracts?
 We’ll discuss it further as you read through!

 Scurvy Can Cause Cataracts, A Rare But Terrible Problem

 In this article:

 - Is Scurvy Still a Problem Today?

 - How Does Focal Scurvy Cause Something As Specific As Cataracts?